Doctoral Internship in Clinical Psychology

-Overall, training at University Behavioral Medicine and Psychiatry has been deliberately designed to offer two interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1, 2017 through June 30, which follows the same training schedule as our Eastern Division Medical Students and Rural Family Medicine Residency Program.
-Interns will receive a stipend of $27,500.00 and be eligible for benefits provided to WVU Medicine: University Healthcare staff, including the ability to accrue 184 hours (23 days) of vacation time, 7 federal holidays, medical insurance, etc. Additionally, psychology interns are provided additional funds to use for pre-approved continuing education expenses, including but not limited to the West Virginia Psychological Association’s annual Fall Conference.
+Overall, training at University Behavioral Medicine and Psychiatry has been deliberately designed to offer three interns an experience-near, closely supervised, and developmentally appropriate sequence over the course of twelve consecutive months running from July 1 through June 30, which follows the same training schedule as our Eastern Division Medical Students and Rural Family Medicine Residency Program.
+Interns will receive a stipend of $35,500 and be eligible for benefits provided to WVU Medicine: University Healthcare staff, including the ability to accrue 184 hours (23 days) of vacation time, 7 federal holidays, medical insurance, etc. Additionally, psychology interns are provided additional funds to use for pre-approved continuing education expenses, including but not limited to the West Virginia Psychological Association’s annual Fall Conference.

 Lastly, the Eastern Panhandle is a wonderful place to live and work.
 While Berkeley and Jefferson Counties are some of the fastest growing counties in the state, they have little traffic and congestion.
 Our rural-suburban atmosphere and a lower cost of living, mixed with the easy accessibility to the Washington/Baltimore areas make Berkeley and Jefferson Counties, WV an ideal place in which to live.

 Accreditation Status: The doctoral internship at WVU Medicine: University Healthcare is accredited on contingency with the American Psychology Association (APA).
 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: